-Two essential health care workers test positive at Wichita Presbyterian Manor
+2 essential health care workers test positive to COVID-19 at Wichita

 Wichita Presbyterian Manor’s surveillance testing on Wednesday, November 18, identified two new cases of COVID-19.